-On September 29, 2016 the company filed a Canadian Trade Mark Application for "TUMOR DEFENSE BREAKER".
+On September 29, 2016 the Company filed a Canadian Trade Mark Application for "TUMOR DEFENSE BREAKER".
 It is planned to expand this trademark in all major markets and territories where will aim to market the products once they receive marketing approval by appropriate regulatory authorities.
-On September 30, 2016, the Canadian Intellectual Property Office acknowledged receipt of the application.
-The company will be advised when the application is successful or rejected in at least 12 months' time.
-The company intends to use this trademark to market the novel technologies and assets it is developing to treat cancer.
+On May 1, 2017, the Company was notified that the trade mark application has been approved.
+A similar application was made in Europe which was not accepted.
+The Company is assessing whether it will appeal the decision.